Frettens Banner Image

 What can I do if someone trespasses on my property?

-In the first instance, you can ask the person to stop using or entering your land; telling them that they are doing so illegally.
+In the first instance, you can ask the person to stop using or entering your land; telling them that they are doing so without permission.
 In many cases, a trespasser might be unaware that the land is owned, so simply informing them that is the case may prevent it from happening again.

 If someone continues to trespass on your land, you’ll probably want to get a court ordered injunction to effectively ‘evict’ them and prevent them from trespassing again.